saurabhomer258/MVVM-example/README.md

 Used Libraries :

-This is a basic project where I used fragment, pagerAdapter ,Firebase auth , Live data , Room database with MVVM pattern.
+This is a basic project where I used fragment, pager adapter , Firebase auth , Live data , Room database with MVVM pattern.

 This project is only for learners how want to learn basic of these things .(fragment, pagerAdapter ,Firebase auth , Live data , Room database with MVVM pattern).

-Very soon I will make a blog and explain how to work these technology with all the steps.
+Very soon I will make a blog and explain how to work this technology with all the steps.

-app scrren Video is in bellow link.please checkout. https://drive.google.com/file/d/1bAZMiUKcIJura2BVowfDj3ys2F8-xKgn/view?usp=sharing
+App screen Video is in the bellow link. please checkout. https://drive.google.com/file/d/1bAZMiUKcIJura2BVowfDj3ys2F8-xKgn/view?usp=sharing

 Till now Bye Bye, happy learning....